CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a comprehensive and highly actionable Atlas reference with excellent executable examples covering schema definitions, migrations, linting, testing, and CI/CD.
-Its main weaknesses are the monolithic structure (could benefit from splitting detailed sections into separate files) and the lack of explicit validation/feedback loops in multi-step workflows like migration application and baseline adoption.
+Its main weaknesses are the monolithic structure that could benefit from progressive disclosure via linked sub-files, and the lack of explicit validation checkpoints and error recovery loops in multi-step migration workflows.
+Minor verbosity could be trimmed without losing clarity.

 Suggestions